Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 >> image_transform('image_file')
 ```

 Default output resolution in pixels is 1024 $\times$ 1024.
-A different resolution of $x_{res} \times y_{res}$ may be specified by invoking
+You can specify a different resolution of $x_{res} \times y_{res}$ by invoking:

 ```bash
 >> image_transform('image_file', [ xres  yres ])
 ```

 The ``image_transform`` function reads the test image file, performs a sequence of linear transformations on image pixel coordinates, and stores these transformations in a file named ``bli_coords.mat`` along with the test image pixel array.
-When this function is executed in MATLAB, a sequence of image transformations are displayed.
+When this function is executed in MATLAB, it displays a sequence of image transformations.

 ### Multicore Processing

 The ``genvectors_bilinear_interp`` function generates test vector files assuming a single AI Engine kernel is used for processing.
-To utilize multiple kernels in parallel, invoke the function as:
+To use multiple kernels in parallel, invoke the function as:

 ```bash
 >> genvectors_bilinear_interp(N)
 ```

 where, N is the number of desired kernels.
 This function extracts one of the coordinate transformations from file ``bli_coords.mat``, performs bilinear interpolation on the pixels, and creates input and output test vectors for AI Engine simulation.
-The function also generates a file named ``config.h`` used by the AI Engine compiler and simulator to specify number of kernels and number of kernel invocations required to process the entire test image.
+The function also generates a file named ``config.h`` used by the AI Engine compiler and simulator.
+This specifies the number of kernels and number of kernel invocations required to process the entire test image.
 This function also performs bilinear interpolation in double precision using the MATLAB ``interp2`` function and stores the result in file ``golden_ref.mat``.

-As an example, specifying four kernels should result in the MATLAB Console Window displaying something like
+As an example, specifying four kernels should result in the MATLAB Console Window displaying something like:

 ```
 >> genvectors_bilinear_interp(4)